 |For Credit Transfer you need to submit copies of your transcripts from your previous studies.These transcripts will need to provide the details of where you undertook this study so that your results can be verified.If these transcripts are not current, you may be asked to provide further evidence of how you have kept your skills and knowledge up-to-date.||For non-formal RPL you need to submit copies of your transcripts from your previous studies.These transcripts will need to provide the details of where you undertook this study so that your results can be verified.If these transcripts are not current, you may be asked to provide further evidence of how you have kept your skills and knowledge up-to-date.||For informal RPL you will need to submit samples of work, references, testimonials and other evidence that proves you can do what you can say you can do.
 Also, this evidence must show that your skills and knowledge are still current and you are able to do these things now.With informal RPL applications you will be asked to prepare and submit a portfolio of your evidence.|

 Review the RPL Guide, complete the application, submit all the required documentation and pay the RPL fee of $100.

 Consider what evidence you already have that demonstrates your skills and knowledge.
 You must be able to show your skills are current and meet industry standards.
-Examples of evidence could include:

 The RPL Assessor and our Compliance Officer review your application.